octobercms/docs/backend-forms.md

     {
         return ['published' => 'Published', ...];
     }

+The fifth method allows you to specify a static method on a class to return the options:

+    status:
+        label: Blog Post Status
+        type: dropdown
+        options: \MyAuthor\MyPlugin\Classes\FormHelper::staticMethodOptions

+Supplying the dropdown options to the model class:

+    public static function staticMethodOptions($fieldName, $value, $formData)
+    {
+        return ['published' => 'Published', ...];
+    }

+The sixth method allows you to specify a callable object via an array definition.
+If using PHP, you're able to provide an array with the first element being the object and the second element being the method you want to call on that object.
+If you're using YAML, you're limited to a static method defined as the second element and the namespaced reference to a class as the first element:

+    status:
+        label: Blog Post Status
+        type: dropdown
+        options: [\MyAuthor\MyPlugin\ClassesFormHelper, staticMethodOptions]

+Supplying the dropdown options to the model class:

+    public static function staticMethodOptions($fieldName, $value, $formData)
+    {
+        return ['published' => 'Published', ...];
+    }

 To define the behavior when there is no selection, you may specify an `emptyOption` value to include an empty option that can be reselected.